trussworks/terraform-aws-bootstrap/README.md

 output=json
 ```

+You can find the ARN for your `OrganizationAccountAccessRole` in the AWS Console on the [AWS Organizations Page](https://console.aws.amazon.com/organizations/home?#/accounts).

 If your `aws` commands run via [aws-vault](https://github.com/99designs/aws-vault) and you are using root credentials, you'll need to set the `--no-session` flag so the IAM operations can run without being MFA'd.
 If you're using the [Truss aws-vault-wrapper](https://github.com/trussworks/terraform-layout-example/blob/master/bin/aws-vault-wrapper) you can set the `AWS_VAULT_NO_SESSION` environment variable.
 If you don't do this you'll receive an `InvalidClientTokenId` error.

 ```sh